0xPier/challonge-clone/memory-bank/systemPatterns.md

 The application is a single-page application (SPA) built with React.
 It follows a component-based architecture, with a clear separation of concerns between UI components, services, and state management.

-- **Frontend:** The frontend is built with React and TypeScript.
-It is responsible for rendering the UI and handling user interactions.
-- **Backend:** The backend is a Node.js application that provides a RESTful API for the frontend.
-It is responsible for handling business logic and interacting with the database.
+- **Frontend:** React + TypeScript, served by a CRA dev server in development and by nginx in production (built via multi-stage Dockerfile).
+- **Backend:** Node.js/Express REST API backed by MongoDB, shipped via a slim runtime Docker image.
+- **Infrastructure:** Docker Compose orchestrates MongoDB, backend, and frontend with separate files for dev (`docker-compose.dev.yml`) and prod (`docker-compose.yml`).

 ## Key Technical Decisions